pwdel/codepractice/SRESchool/102_4_SystemDesign.md

 #### SLO - Service Level Objective

 Service level objective (SLO) is defined as “a target value or range of values for a service level that is measured by an SLI”.

+## Notes

+* Read remainder of system design article.
+* Short, reshash of some topics already familiar with, such as - using CDN's, self-healing systems, etc.